JuliaWaveScattering/MultipleScattering.jl/README.md

 Contributions are welcome, and the aim is to expand this package to elasticity and electromagnetism.

-To cite this work please use:
+To cite this work first choose a version / release (ex: 0.21.1) then please use:

 Gower, Artur L., and J. Deakin.
 "MultipleScattering. jl: A Julia library for simulating, processing, and plotting multiple scattering of waves."  v0.1.21.
 Github.
 (2025): https://doi.org/10.5281/zenodo.1213225